 Jessica Blonde relocated to Arizona after living and working as a freelance dancer in New York City for over a decade.
 She received her primary training in her native Iowa, where she performed with Ballet Iowa and the Des Moines Metro Opera.
 She supplemented her training at the Kirov Academy in Washington, DC, the Colorado Ballet, the American Dance Festival, and as a scholarship student at the Paul Taylor School.
 In New York, Jessica was featured as a soloist in both contemporary and classical roles with Eglevsky Ballet, and performed throughout the state with tompricedance.
 She worked most extensively with contemporary ballet company Lydia Johnson Dance, for whom she originated many major roles in addition to serving as rehearsal director and costume designer.
 Jessica holds a BFA in Ballet and Modern Dance from Texas Christian University and a MA in Dance Education from NYU Steinhardt.

 Mary Lou Edwards began her dance studies in Mesa, Arizona with Virginia Shelley and Merlyn Legge.
 As a child, she trained in both the Royal Academy of Dance and Cecchetti methods.
 She auditioned and danced in Ballet West’s production of The Nutcracker for several years when they performed in Phoenix.
 As a teenager, Mary Lou spent her summers at ballet intensives in both Arizona and Michigan.
 While living in Michigan, she joined the Ann Arbor Civic Ballet Company under the direction of Sylvia Hamer.
 After returning to Arizona, she was a member of the Mesa Civic Ballet Company(now Ballet Arizona) and also performed with Eastside Ballet and Jazz Ensemble under the direction of Constance Stine.
 Mary Lou performed in various ballets including Serenade, Swan Lake, Coppelia, The Nutcracker, Giselle, Hansel and Gretel, Les Sylphides, and Pas de Quatre.
 Mary Lou received her B.S. in Nutrition from Arizona State University and worked as a nutritionist with Mesa Public Schools.
-She has taught ballet for 30 years.
-Mary Lou and her husband, Tim, have a daughter, Alyssa, who graduated from Arizona State University in 2013, and is married to Jeff.
-They also have a son, Sean, who recently graduated from Arizona State University.
+She has taught ballet for over 30 years, 11 of those years at Ballet Etudes.
+Mary Lou and her husband Tim have a daughter, Alyssa.
+She is married to Jeff and they have 2 sons.
+Mary Lou and Tim also have a son, Sean.

-I was born and raised in Orange County, California and recently relocated to Arizona.
-I received my Bachelor’s Degree in Psychology from California State University, Fullerton.
-My dance training began at Inland Pacific Ballet where I had the opportunity to perform in ballets such as The Nutcracker, Swan Lake, Sleeping Beauty, Giselle and Coppelia.
-During my time in college I was able to study many other genres of dance and be featured in annual dance concerts as well as receive a Dance Scholarship for my choreography piece Nocturnal Visions.
-I also spent two summers training at American Ballet Theatre in New York City as well as a summer training with the Jose Limon Dance Company.
-When I was 17 years old I started a twelve and a half year career with the Walt Disney Company.
-I spent the first six years as a performer doing shows and character work as well as being featured in the 50th anniversary parade, Parade of Dreams.
-From there I went on to work with the Disney Performing Arts program assisting with workshops, guest performances, special events and production coordination.
-I spent my last three years as an Administrative Assistant to the Entertainment Division Operations Manager.
-From my time spent in New York City I developed a passion for Musical Theater.
-Since then I have been doing theater and continue to do so here in Arizona.
-I have been featured in shows such as: The World Goes ‘Round (Downey Civic Light Opera), Evita (GEM Theater), Legally Blonde (Covina Center for the Performing Arts), Anything Goes (Hale Centre Theater), West Side Story (Hale Centre Theater) Seven Brides for Seven Brothers (Hale Centre Theater), Thoroughly Modern Millie (Hale Centre Theater) just to name a few.
-In addition to theater I was also a featured dancer at the Mattel Awards in Los Angeles, CA. I have been teaching for twelve years at dance studios all over Southern California in all styles and genres of dance.
-I have choreographed routines for regional and national competitions and those routines have been placed in the top 10 at Move, Spotlight and Showstoppers.
-I also received an award for “Outstanding Choreography” at Spotlight Dance Cup in 2015.
-I absolutely love teaching dance and I am excited to share my passion for the arts with the students at Ballet Etudes.
+Ashley was born and raised in Orange County, CA and relocated to AZ in 2015.
+She received her Bachelor’s Degree in Psychology from California State University, Fullerton.
+Her dance training began at Inland Pacific Ballet where she had the opportunity to perform in ballets such as The Nutcracker, Swan Lake, Sleeping Beauty, Giselle and Coppelia.
+During her time in college she was able to study many other genres of dance and be featured in annual dance concerts as well as receive a Dance Scholarship for her choreography piece Nocturnal Visions.
+She also spent two summers training at American Ballet Theatre in New York City as well as a summer training with the Jose Limon Dance Company.
+When she was 17 years old Ashley started a thirteen year career with the Walt Disney Company in Anaheim.
+She spent the first six years as a performer doing shows and character work as well as being featured in the 50th anniversary parade, Parade of Dreams.
+From there she went on to work with the Disney Performing Arts program assisting with workshops, guest performances, special events and production coordination.
+Her last three years were spent as an Administrative Assistant to the Entertainment Division Operations Manager.
+Since then she began doing theater and has performed in shows such as: The World Goes ‘Round (Downey Civic Light Opera), Evita (GEM Theater), Legally Blonde (Covina Center for the Performing Arts), and the following shows here at the Hale Theatre in Gilbert: Anything Goes, West Side Story, Seven Brides for Seven Brothers, Thoroughly Modern Millie, Joseph, Meet Me in St. Louis, Christmas Carol, No No Nannette, Annie, Singin’ in the Rain, Newsies, Hello Dolly, Guys and Dolls and Dirty Rotten Scoundrels.
+She has been teaching for sixteen years at dance studios all over Southern California and in Arizona in all styles and genres of dance.
+In addition to teaching and performing Ashley choreographs musical theater locally and has choreographed such shows as: All Shook Up (MCC), Young Frankenstein (MCC), Bye Bye Birdie (MVHS), Seussical (HAQC), Shrek (MCC), Beauty and the Beast (HAQC), Mamma Mia (MCC), Company (MCC, Sound of Music (Zao), and Little Shop of Horrors (CVHS).
+Ashley absolutely loves teaching and is excited to share her passion for the arts with the students at Ballet Etudes.